 - For a one-pan dish, use a cast iron pan to saute the mushrooms and bake the casserole.

-- To make this recipe ahead, follow the instructions up to step 6 of the mushroom sauce, leaving off the fried onions.
-Cover the dish with foil and store in the fridge for up to 2 days.
-When you’re ready to bake, leave the dish covered and bake at 350ºF for 10 minutes.
-Remove the cover, top with the fried onions, and bake per the baking instructions.
+- To make this recipe ahead: Follow the instructions until you transfer the green beans and mushroom sauce to a casserole dish in step 1 of baking the casserole.
+Leave off the fried onions, cover the dish with foil, and store it in the fridge.
+When you’re ready to bake, leave the dish covered and bake at 350ºF for 10-15 minutes to bring it to room temperature.
+Then carefully remove the cover, top with the fried onions, and bake per the instructions.

 Nutrition Information:Yield: 9 Serving Size: 1